PylonModules/guide/README.md

 ## Initial installation
 > A shortend version of this is in each module repository.

-In your chosen module's repository, copy the contents
+In your chosen module's repository, copy the contents of the `module.ts` file into a new file called `modules/<repo name>.ts`.

+Append